-If you feel that there was opportunity for your condition or injury to be diagnosed earlier, and you have suffered as a result of this, then you may be entitled to claim compensation as a result.
+If you feel that there was an opportunity for your condition or injury to be diagnosed earlier, and you have suffered as a result of this, then you may be entitled to claim compensation as a result.
 Solicitors for medical negligence will be able to advise you on the steps to take to get your claim started.

 As previously mentioned, wrongful diagnosis and delayed diagnosis are two types of grounds for medical negligence claims and they are two of the most common.
 Another common type of medical negligence claim is that for surgical errors.
-Thousands of people go under the knife every day and unfortunately for some, there are disastrous consequences of this.
+Many people go under the knife every day and unfortunately for some, there are disastrous consequences of this.

 Unfortunately, another common type of medical negligence claim is that for a mishandled pregnancy or birth.
-Pregnancy and labour are incredibly dangerous times for a woman and there can be complications which arise during the 9months of pregnancy and during labour.
+Pregnancy and labour are incredibly dangerous times for a woman and there can be complications which arise during the 9 months of pregnancy and during labour.
 If you received poor advice or substandard care during your pregnancy, labour or birth which resulted in injury or illness to yourself or your baby, then you can claim for compensation with the help of qualified medical negligence solicitors.